3 Important Life Skills Nobody Ever Taught You

 There is no “how.”
 It’s all in your head.
 There is literally nothing to do here other than mentally try on new perspectives and ask yourself, “What if [thing that is opposite of my assumption] were true about me?
 What would that mean?”
 And then psychically traverse the answer.

 This will be scary, at first.
 Your brain will resist it.
-But, of course, that’s where the practice of the skill comes in.
+But, of course, that’s where practice comes in.

 Try this: Write down 20 things in your life today that you could potentially be wrong about.
 And again, I don’t just mean material stuff.
 I’m sure my understanding of physics is sorely lacking in many ways.
 But that’s not the most important thing I need to change my mind about.